gmcconne1/scripts/README.md

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_
+ Copy the install-elk.yml file to /etc/ansible/roles/install-elk.yml.
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+Update the hosts file.
+The option under [elk] will have the ELK server installed versus [web servers] which will have filebeat installed.
 - _Which URL do you navigate to in order to check that the ELK server is running?

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._